Dental Hygiene Requirements

 Dental hygiene is a licensed profession.
 In order to meet licensure requirements, the student must graduate from an accredited program and successfully pass a written National Board Dental Hygiene Examination, as well as the appropriate State/Regional (Clinical) Board Examination.

 The program also is designed to serve as a degree completion program for dental hygienists who have completed an associate degree in dental hygiene from any accredited dental hygiene program.
-The Capstone Option is available to students who have obtained an Associate in Applied Science with a 2.75 (4.0 scale) or higher GPA.
+The Capstone Option is available to students who have obtained an Associate in Applied Science with a 2.75 (4.0 scale) or higher GPA (see Captone section below for additional information).
 The student must maintain a cumulative grade point average of 2.75 in order to remain in good standing in the University and dental hygiene program.
 Failure to maintain the minimum GPA will result in suspension from the program.

 The program in Dental Hygiene is accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the Commission on Recognition of Post-secondary Accreditation and by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at 800- 621-8099 or 440-2500 at 211 East Chicago Avenue, Chicago, IL 60611.